yoozzeek/zk-lisp/README.md

 > [!IMPORTANT]
 > This program comes with ABSOLUTELY NO WARRANTY;
 > This is free software, and you are welcome to
-> redistribute it under certain conditions;
+> redistribute it under certain conditions.

 > [!NOTE]
-> ZK Lisp targets at least 128-bit conjectured
+> ZK Lisp targets at >= 128-bit conjectured
 > security in release, and 64-bit in debug builds.

 ## How it works